 Federal Recordkeeping Requirements for Trucking Companies

-- Documentation affirming the carrier has a valid U.S. Department of Transportation (DOT) number & a Motor Carrier (MC) Number
+- Documentation regarding the company’s U.S. Department of Transportation (DOT) number and Motor Carrier (MC) number

-- Records establishing an MC’s headquarters or principal place of business
+- Records establishing a headquarters or principal place of business

 - Permits for handling hazardous (or other) materials (for certain cargo/carriers)